lesept777/Win_at_Wordle/README.md

 For example: +---+ ---=- +++++ -----.
 If the code suggests a word that quordle doesn't recognize, answer 0 as before and choose another word.

 So the last final version is: **CrWordle_final_last.py**: Have fun!

+## The ultimate Wordle battle
+Have you tried **Squable** (https://squabble.me/)?
+Squabble is a battle royale/Wordle mix, in which you battle a bunch of other players, all of whom are trying to win a series of Wordle-style challenges faster than you.
+You have health points, which reduce with time, but can be replenished by solving the puzzle correctly.
+In the end, there can be only one...
+Use this script to kill all your opponents!